ambient-innovation/k8s-backup/README.md

 # k8s-backup
-Kubernetes Backup solution by exporting all k8s-components into YAML files and Uploading them to S3 Bucket
+Kubernetes backup solution by exporting all k8s-components into YAML files and Uploading them to S3 Bucket.
+It will encrypt these backups and upload them to an S3 bucket.

 ## Usage
 ```